PEXANE2/azure-docs.tr-tr/articles/cognitive-services/Bing-Spell-Check/quickstarts/java.md

     connection.setDoOutput(true);
     ```

-4. Yeni `DataOutputStream` bir nesne oluşturun ve isteği API 'ye gönderin.
+4. Create a new `DataOutputStream` object and Send the request to the API.

     ```java
         DataOutputStream wr = new DataOutputStream(connection.getOutputStream());